 Guru Rinpoche’s Visit to Bhutan

 The history of Guru Rinpoche in Bhutan indicates that Guru Rinpoche came to Bhutan three times.
-Guru Rinpoche first came to Bhutan in 810 A.D. from Nepal in the year of the Iron Tiger.
+Guru Rimpoche first came to Bhutan in 810 A.D. from Nepal in the year of the Iron Tiger.
 The second and third visits were from Tibet.

 Why did Guru Rinpoche come to Bhutan?